Optimize Joomla content for social media

 <meta property="og:url" content="http://joomlaseo.com/performance/" />

-If done well, the title is pulled from the Joomla article title, description from the metadescription, image from the main-image for the article, etcetera.
+If done well, the title is pulled from the Joomla article title, the description from the meta description, the image from the main image for the article, etcetera.

 Even though Twitter accepts Open Graph, they also developed their own specific solution called Twitter Cards.
 Pinterest has Rich Pins and Google+ also accepts schema.org metatags.
 You can always check the syntax of your markup using online checking tools:

-Luckily you can acually implement your social metatags quite easily using a number of extensions, no need to code anything yourself.
+Luckily you can actually implement your social metatags quite easily using a number of extensions, no need to code anything yourself.
 Also, if you are using a SEF extension, it may already support it without you even knowing it.
-Some good choices are:
+A good choice could be 4SEO with built-in support.
+It generates your open graph data automatically, including the image.
+But there are plenty more on the Joomla Extensions Directory